Adaptive virtual element methods with equilibrated fluxes: Numerical results on the local flux reconstruction

 We expect that the two quantities~\eqref{quantities:global-local} converge to zero.
 The first one represents the global residual, whereas the second one is the error on the projected flux reconstruction.
-For test case~$3$, we present the numerical results for the $\h$-version of the method with uniform Cartesian meshes for degree~$\p=2$ and~$3$ in Table~\ref{table:global-local}.
+For the test case~$3$, we present the numerical results for the $\h$-version of the method with uniform Cartesian meshes for degree~$\p=2$ and~$3$ in Table~\ref{table:global-local}.

-Differently from the pure localized problem, we observe that the accuracy increases when increasing the order of the method.
+Differently from the pure localized problem, the accuracy increases when increasing the order of the method.
 This is an additional confirmation that the main culprit for the lack of efficiency must be sought in the combination of different projection operators in the right-hand side of~\eqref{local:mixed}.